 Overview of National Suicide Prevention Month

 Several major mental health organizations have dedicated the month of September to suicide prevention and awareness.
-For years, the National Alliance on Mental Illness (NAMI), the Trevor Project, the American Association of Suicidology (AAS), and a number of other groups have sponsored and supported Suicide Prevention Month.
+Meanwhile, for years, the National Alliance on Mental Illness (NAMI), the Trevor Project, the American Association of Suicidology (AAS), and a number of other groups have sponsored and supported Suicide Prevention Month.

 September 10 is World Suicide Prevention Day.
 Although the entire month of September is dedicated to suicide prevention, September 10 is the day to focus most intensely on raising awareness, remembering those lost to suicide, and advocating for resources and treatment options for those who are struggling.